Singing bowl playing instructions

-Small singing bowls have a refined vibration that is great for sound healing.
+Small singing bowls have a refined vibration that is great for sound healing, energy and space cleansing.
 The shimmering effect of a group of small singing bowls is unique.
 You can choose from a variety of tones, making them great for sound healing and music.
 You can use small singing bowls alone or in combination with larger bowls.
 Swinging chimes and other instruments used in sound healing practices such as tubular bells are great accompaniments for small singing bowls.

 Tips for playing a singing bowl

 Please consider taking my free course for mastering your playing skills.

 If you are working professionally with the instruments commonly used in sound healing, please check my Sound Medicine Academy. to improve your practice.

 - When holding a singing bowl on your palm, remove rings from your fingers.
 The vibrations of singing bowl may result as a buzzing sound if gets in contact with the jewelry.

 - If you play a singing bowl rested on a floor, table or any other flat surface, place it on a rubberized shelf liner to avoid the singing bowl from touching the hard material of the surface under.
 A piece of shelf liner will also provide you with the needed grip, so the singing bowl will not spin while you are playing it by rubbing the rim.